- Explore + View

 This list was created by Harn Members and Friends.

-This is the inaugural exhibition of a private collection of Florida works of art, some created by the foremost artists of their time.
 The oil paintings, watercolors, drawings and prints — the largest single art collection ever donated to the University of Florida— was given to the Harn in late December 2020 by native Floridians Sam and Robbie Vickers.